meilisearch/documentation/learn/experimental/metrics.md

 ::: warning
 `/metrics` is an experimental feature.
 Experimental features are unstable: their API might significantly change and become incompatible between releases.
 Meilisearch does not recommend using experimental features in a production environment.

-An experimental feature may be removed in a future release.
-Meilisearch does not guarantee experimental features will become stable.
+Meilisearch makes experimental features available with the expectation they will become stable in future releases.
+However, it is not possible to guarantee when and if this will happen.
 :::